 My Denim Journey

-By now you know I like to observe national holidays, mostly for women’s health awareness.
-However, today I want to call attention to Lee National Denim Day, on October 7th, to talk about my journey to finding the perfect pair of denim.
+By now, you know I like to observe national holidays, primarily for women’s health awareness.
+However, today, on October 7th, I want to call attention to Lee National Denim Day and talk about my journey to finding the perfect pair of denim.

 But first, what is Lee National Denim Day?
-It is a fundraiser created by Lee Jeans.
-Lee Jeans first produced in 1889 in Salina, Kansas.
+It is a fundraiser created in 1999 by Lee Jeans, first produced in 1889 in Salina, Kansas.

-For as long as I can remember the pharmaceutical company I work for has allowed sales reps in the field to wear appropriate denim to work on National Denim Day.
+For as long as I can remember, the pharmaceutical company I work for has allowed sales reps in the field to wear appropriate denim on National Denim Day.

 I have a love-hate relationship with denim.
 It’s hard to embrace not wearing what can be a chic piece of clothing.
-My pear-shaped body silhouette is probably the reason I didn’t jump on the jean bandwagon at a young age.
+My pear-shaped body silhouette is probably why I didn’t jump on the jean bandwagon at a young age.
 I didn’t understand how to dress my body shape.

 As a teen during the 70s, denim evolved from being called dungarees to jeans.
-During that time, I saw denim start to advance into major trends and fashion statements.
+I saw denim advance into significant trends and fashion statements during that time.

 My Denim Jean Journey.
 1980 photo of me on the right wearing my Gloria Vanderbilt jeans that I probably cuffed.
 Photo at Palace of the Fine Arts in San Francisco.

-My Denim Journey.
-1980 photo of me on the right wearing Etienne Aigner Trench Coat, mules, and my Gloria Vanderbilt jeans that I cuffed.
-Photo at Palace of the Fine Arts in San Francisco.
+This 1980 photo shows me on the right wearing an Etienne Aigner Trench Coat, mules, and my Gloria Vanderbilt jeans that I cuffed.
+The photo was taken at the Palace of the Fine Arts in San Francisco.

-I do recall in 1980, Gloria Vanderbilt, an American artist, author, actress, heiress, socialite, and fashion designer launched perhaps the first pair of designer jeans.
-A pair of jeans designed for a feminine silhouette that fit me better than Wranglers.
+In 1980, Gloria Vanderbilt, an American artist, author, actress, heiress, socialite, and fashion designer, launched perhaps the first pair of designer jeans—designed for a feminine silhouette that fit me better than Wranglers.

 My Denim Jeans Journey.
 1980 Richard Avedon photo of Brooke Shields wearing Calvin Klein Jeans.

-One old enough to remember, can’t forget the 1980 Calvin Klein Jeans ads with Brooke Shields when she famously said: “What gets between me and my Calvins?
+Anyone old enough to remember can’t forget the 1980 Calvin Klein Jeans ads with Brooke Shields, who famously said, “What gets between me and my Calvins?
 Nothing.”
-Calvin Klein launched his denim line in 1978, becoming the first high-fashion designer to do so.
-By 1979, the company had sold $70 million dollars of women’s jeans.
+Calvin Klein launched his denim line 1978, becoming the first high-fashion designer.
+In 1979, the company sold $70 million worth of women’s jeans.

-Here at The Age of Grace, I look to learn and explore how fashion trends have adapted to our lifestyle over the years.
-Since the 1800’s with Levi Strauss, blue jeans has been a staple in the American fashion story.
+At The Age of Grace, I look to learn and explore how fashion trends have adapted to our lifestyles.
+Since the 1800s, with Levi Strauss, blue jeans have been a staple in the American fashion story.
 Here’s a short overview of the evolution of denim jeans:

 My Denim Jean Journey.
 1930 Vogue magazine advertisement with Levis jeans.

-In 1930, Vogue magazine ran an advertisement depicting society women in tight fitting jeans, a look that they called “Western chic.”
-By mid-1930s, department stores were stocking Levis jeans and western boots in the women’s section.
+In 1930, Vogue magazine ran an advertisement depicting society women in tight-fitting jeans, a look that they called “Western chic.”
+By the mid-1930s, department stores were stocking Levi jeans and western boots in the women’s section.

 1942 "Popover" denim dress by American fashion designer Claire Mc Cardell.